jimmytran2/COMP_3018_Assignment_03/README.md

 ## Security

 - Remember to create a .gitignore file, and place anything you dont want to commit to version control there.
-Examples are the .env file you created to store your environment variables, api-keys, and other other private information.
+Examples could be .env file you created to store your environment variables, api-keys, and other other private information.

 ![alt text](image-2.png)

+- In this API, we have the helmet and CORS packages installed and configured.
+- Helmet helps secure Express apps by setting HTTP headers.
+Helmet by default sets headers that performs a variety of things like isolating API resources, preventing unauthorized requests, and protects against XSS and clickjacking.
+- CORS (Cross-Origin Resource Sharing) is package that restricts/controls how the API allows itself to be accessed from outside domains.
+CORS can be configured to whitelist or blacklist certain domains or websites from accessing it.
+Often used for when you want to allow a frontend (from one domain), to be able to connect with your API.
+(You can then block any other domains from communicating with it)